ychulovskyy/wix-ui/docs/styling-best-practices.md

 In other cases, rule ordering would decide on the priority.

-This makes it hard to add feaults, or refactor the stylesheet.
+This makes it hard to add defaults, or refactor the stylesheet.